Rise of the Dragon

-Rise of the Dragon, released in 1990 by Dynamix, marks the company's venture into the cyberpunk genre, distinct from its usual portfolio of action and flight simulators.
-This graphic adventure game is set in a future dystopian version of Los Angeles, circa 2053, and follows the story of detective William 'Blade' Hunter as he investigates the death of the mayor's daughter, linked to a dangerous new drug, MTZ.
+Rise of the Dragon is a point-and-click adventure video game developed by Dynamix and published in 1990 by Sierra On-Line for MS-DOS.
+It was the first Cyberpunk game from Dynamix, distinct from its portfolio of action and flight simulators.
+Set in a future dystopian version of Los Angeles, circa 2053, it follows the story of detective William 'Blade' Hunter as he investigates the death of the mayor's daughter, linked to a dangerous new drug, MTZ.
 The gameplay combines detective work, strategy, and action.
 Players must solve puzzles that influence the storyline, interact with characters who remember past choices, and tackle action sequences.
 If players fail these sequences multiple times, the game may offer to automatically complete them.

-Originally launched for DOS, Rise of the Dragon was later ported to the Mac OS, Amiga, and Sega CD, with the Sega CD version introducing voice acting and making alterations for a MA-17 rating, including changes in content.
+Rise of the Dragon was ported to Classic Mac OS and Amiga.
+A Sega CD version added voice acting and some changes in content.
 The game's reception was generally positive, with critics noting its effective capture of a cyberpunk atmosphere, detailed graphics, and the non-linear approach to puzzle-solving.
 It garnered awards for artistic achievement but received some criticism for its control scheme and user interface.